Alexandre Liautard: Organizer of the American veterinary profession: at the origin of the American Veterinary Medical Association

 The association, entitled the United States Veterinary Medical Association, was created on June 10, 1863.
 Liautard was elected secretary.
-Aged 28 at that time, he had been living in America for only three years and was already considered as one of the profession's most prominent figures.
+Aged 28 at that time, he had been living in America for three years and was considered as one of the profession's most prominent figures.
 He would go on to be the president in 1874–1875, 1875–1876 and 1886–1887.

 In 1907, after retiring to France in 1900, Liautard wrote in the American Veterinary Review:

 « The United States Veterinary Medical Association was the first organization of this type in world.
 We can congratulate ourselves for having shown the entire world that even though the veterinary profession in the western hemisphere is the youngest, it nevertheless realized the advantage of having such a professional force on a national scale before it was even a dream in the eastern hemisphere ».

 Each time that the occasion presented itself, and in terms of encouragement, Liautard never omitted to emphasize the strong points of American veterinary medicine as compared with European veterinary medicine, including that of France.

 In 1898, the United States Veterinary Medical Association became the American Veterinary Medical Association (AVMA).
 In 1913, during the 50th-anniversary meeting of the Association, held at New York, on September 1, 2, 3, 4 and 5, at the Hotel Astor, Dr Hoskins rendered a resounding tribute to « the father of the profession » who had had to remain in France with his wife:

 « In sunny France there rests, in the evening of his life, Professor Liautard, the only living man who has had continuous membership in this association from its inception in this city in 1863 to the present hour, the one man above all others who has had deep in his heart the advancement and progress of veterinary medicine along the lines in which he established it.
 We are living to-day, fifty years after the birth of the association, the same code of ethics that he contributed so much to establish it fifty years ago.
 We have no legal entanglements of any kind, but are bound one to another by the moral uplift of our profession and for its progress and advancement by the principles of conduct which he was among the first to point up and to establish ».

 During the inaugural session, the speech that Liautard had sent in was read, in which he retraced the history of the association.

-Today the AVMA is a powerful professional organization and has more than members divided between the different professional groups, freelance veterinarians, the Administration, Teaching and Research, Industry, etc. Its headquarters are at Shaumburg in Illinois.
+Today the AVMA is a professional organization that has more than members divided between the different professional groups, freelance veterinarians, the Administration, Teaching and Research, Industry, etc. Its headquarters are at Shaumburg in Illinois.